Setting PowerDNS with MariaDB Replication

 - PDNS API URL

-- PDNS API KEYPDNS VERSION
+- PDNS VERSION

 Because i have PDNS listening on the outside interface, rather than the loopback adapter, i need to set the URL to the public IP of the master server.